hicala/gdp_python-data-mining/README.md

 <em>Why do many economists expect income convergence between developed and developing countries?</em>

-In this process we decided to put together all the inforamtion related to the GDP and see it relationship per capita.
+In this process we decided to put together all the information related to the GDP and see it relationship per capita.
 Per capita GDP is a metric that breaks down a country's GDP per person and is calculated by dividing the GDP of a country by its population.

 Gross domestic product (GDP) is the market value of all final goods and services from a nation in a given year.
 Countries are sorted by nominal GDP estimates from financial and statistical institutions, which are calculated at market or government official exchange rates.